 The Efficiency of Solar Power

 The sheer nature of solar power makes it a near-perfect solution for any outdoor lighting application, from parking lots to street lights.
-Outdoor lighting is typically only needed during the night, which leaves the daytime for obtaining solar energy that can then be converted to electrical power and used in powering our light sources overnight.
+Outdoor lighting is typically only needed during the night, leaving the daytime for obtaining solar energy that can then be converted to electrical power and used to power our light sources overnight.

 The Efficiency of LED Lighting